Evabbg/Git/README.md

 - `git checkout`: Switches to a different branch or commit.
     -`git checkout test`: swicth to 'test' branch.
 - `git merge`: Merges changes from one branch into another.
+    - `git merge test`: First `git checkout main`.
+Then in 'main' branch, merge the 'test' branch into 'main' branch.
 - `git log`: Shows a history of all commits in the repository.